Pennant Games Documentation

 Ownership Verification

-Since legacy players are NFTs that can be traded on OpenSea and other marketplaces, Pennant Games verifies on-chain ownership before each game simulation.
+Since virtual players are NFTs that can be traded on OpenSea and other marketplaces, Pennant Games verifies on-chain ownership before each game simulation.
 If an NFT has been transferred to a different wallet since claiming, the player is automatically unclaimed and removed from league rosters.
 The new wallet holder can then claim and use them.

 Security